pleo-io/sre-tools/README.md

 # Network Tools

 Public docker image with dig/curlie/nc/etc. installed.
-Usefult to drop into a kubernetes cluster to investigate network issues.
+Useful to drop into a Kubernetes cluster to investigate network issues.

 ```
 kubectl run -it nt --image network-tools:latest bash